ARyaskov/IohTee/README.md

 If you want to see all logs in verbose format use `DEBUG=*`

-There is a weird bug with CJS in TS5.5+, we'll stay on 5.4 so far

 ## Documentation

 For more advanced documentation go to [doc/](doc/) folder.

 ## Contributing

-**Developers:** Machinomy is for you.
+**Developers:** IohTee is for you.
 Feel free to use it, break it, fork it, and make the world better.
 The code is standard TypeScript, no special skills required:

-    $ yarn install && yarn bootstrap
+    $ yarn

-Using [yarn](https://yarnpkg.com/lang/en/) is mandatory (**don't use npm!**)
+Using [yarn v4](https://yarnpkg.com/lang/en/) is mandatory (**don't use npm!**)

-Apply migrations (eg. for PostgreSQL, refer [packages/machinomy/database.json](packages/machinomy/database.json)):
+Apply migrations (eg. for PostgreSQL, refer [packages/iohtee/database.json](packages/iohtee/database.json)):

     $ PGUSER=user PGPASSWORD=pass PGHOSTADDR=localhost PGDATABASE=dbname yarn migrate

 **Non-Developers:** You are lovely.
 As a starter, help us spread the word!
 Tell a friend right now.
 If not enough, developers need flesh-world guidance.
 It starts with proper documentation and a pinch of fantasy.
 Really anything, whether it is a short post on a use case of IoT micropayments, addition to the documentation (code comments, yay!), or an elaborate analysis of machine economy implications.
-Do not hesitate to share any idea with us on [Gitter](https://gitter.im/machinomy/machinomy).

 ## License

 Licensed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-This project includes web3.js, which is licensed under the LGPL license.
-You can find the source code and license at https://github.com/web3/web3.js.